 A playful character study:

 The human nose is a truly unique characteristic.
 It is capable of holding memories and feelings.
 I am returning to my exploration and admiration of the human nose, by shaping and forming unique nose forms by hand in clay and making them

 permanent and immortal with the use of bronze.
 I imagine the ongoing experiences the noses will have in the homes or spaces they inhabit.
 The laughter or wonderment they will create.
 Hanging on the wall somewhere, or placed just so on a book or a bedside table.
 Having sculpted each nose by hand we share a visceral exchange, a continued connection, with the memories made by these sculptures.

-The Keller for ARTLESS Shark Fins play peekaboo from a book or table, exposing the silhouette of the fin just breaching the water.
+The Keller Made Shark Fins play peekaboo from a book or table, exposing the silhouette of the fin just breaching the water.
 I'm toying with the sense of danger and thrill one gets from the site of a shark fin sneaking out of the water, the excitement and the arousal that surrounds this play.
 I am drawn to this dance.